Clear House Accountants

 2. The succession plan

-3. The capital contributions
+3. The capital investment

 4. Determining profit and loss distribution to each partner